AymanM7/Tesla-APAC-Global-Mobility-Dashboard/README.md

 - No clear inverse relationship exists between data processing and carbon footprint, indicating AI optimization is not yet reducing emissions in proportion to data efficiency.

 ## Final Conclusion:
 This dashboard serves as a strategic tool for Tesla to evaluate and guide its sustainable expansion across APAC.
-By combining technical KPIs with market and compliance data, it helps visualize where Tesla should invest in mobility infrastructure, privacy systems, and Dojo AI optimization.
-For the future, the dashboard can be enhanced with real-time data feeds, user-interaction filters, and predictive modeling to support ongoing strategic decisions as Tesla scales globally.
+By combining scalable KPIs with market and compliance data, it helps visualize where Tesla should invest in mobility infrastructure, privacy systems, and Dojo AI optimization.
+For the future, the dashboard can be enhanced with real-time data feeds, user-interaction filters, and predictive modeling to support ongoing strategic decisions as Tesla further evolves globally.